Discover how to use keyword difficulty to find and check keywords you can rank for with these 3 leading keyword research tools.

 A way to determine how difficult it is to rank in the organic search results for a specific term is known as “Keyword Difficulty”.

-A number of factors, including domain rating, page rating, and content quality are used to determine the difficulty of a keyword.
+Several factors, including domain rating, page rating, and content quality, are used to determine the difficulty of a keyword.

-The keyword difficulty scores are usually between 1 and 100; where one is the easiest keyword difficulty score and 100 is the hardest.
+The keyword difficulty scores are usually between 1 and 100, where one is the easiest and 100 is the hardest.

 Step 1 : Start with your target keywords

-Your keyword research process should be to use an seo tool to help generate a huge list of keywords.
+Your keyword research process should use an SEO tool to help generate a massive list of keywords.